My Hero Academia: World Heroes' Mission: Plot

-Later, Midoriya discovers a hidden compartment in the briefcase containing a puzzle which Rody played with as a kid.
+Later, Izuku discovers a hidden compartment in the briefcase containing a puzzle which Rody played with as a kid.
 Rody solves it and finds a USB device and a data disk inside.
-The disk contains a message from Kay, who reveals that he and Eddy Soul, Rody's father, were forced by Humarise to create the Trigger bombs.
-The device contains a kill code for the bombs created by Kay and Eddy.
-Humarise announces that they will detonate their remaining bombs in two hours, forcing the deployed Heroes to work through the ensuing global panic to find them.
-Midoriya and the others head to Humarise's headquarters with the device on a plane piloted by Rody.
+The disk contains a message from Kay, who reveals that he and Eddie Soul, Rody's father, were forced by Humarise to create the Trigger bombs; the device contains a kill code for the bombs created by Kay and Eddie.
+Humarise announces that they will detonate their remaining bombs in two hours, forcing the deployed Heroes to scramble in defense to find them and fight the Humarise soldiers.
+Izuku and the others head to Humarise's headquarters with the device on a plane piloted by Rody.

-Bakugo and Todoroki deal with high-ranking Humarise goons, while Midoriya faces Flect Turn, whose Quirk reflects whatever comes into contact with him.
-Midoriya is overwhelmed by Flect Turn's natural defenses, as well as his laser barrage.
-Rody arrives and seemingly betrays Midoriya by handing over the device in exchange for his siblings' safety.
-However, thanks to Pino, who is actually Rody's sentient Quirk which expresses his true feelings and intentions, Midoriya realizes it is a feint and catches Flect Turn off guard.
-Realizing that Flect Turn's Quirk has a limit to how much damage it can take, Midoriya uses One for All Full Cowl at 100%, to defeat Flect Turn with a barrage of attacks.
+Katsuki and Shoto deal with high-ranking Humarise villains, while Izuku faces Flect Turn, whose Quirk reflects whatever comes into contact with him.
+Izuku is overwhelmed by Flect Turn's natural defenses, as well as his laser barrage.
+Rody arrives and seemingly betrays Izuku by handing over the device in exchange for his siblings' safety.
+Thanks to Pino, who is actually Rody's sentient Quirk which expresses his true feelings and intentions, Izuku realizes it is a feint and catches Flect Turn off guard.
+Realizing that Flect Turn's Quirk has a limit to how much damage it can take, Izuku uses One For All at 100%, to defeat Flect Turn with a barrage of attacks.

-Meanwhile, Rody heads for the Trigger Bombs' control system, and despite being wounded by the laser defense system, he and Pino barely manage to insert the device in time, preventing the Trigger Bombs from activating.
+Meanwhile, Rody heads for the Trigger Bombs' control system, and despite being wounded by the laser defense system, he and Pino barely manage to insert the device in time, preventing the Bombs from activating.
 In the aftermath, Humarise's surviving members are arrested, while the Heroes are healed at the hospital.
-As Midoriya heads back to Japan, he and Rody bid a tearful goodbye to each other.
-Class 1-A reunites back at U.A., while Rody gets a job as a janitor, waiter, and dishwasher and pursues his dream of becoming a pilot.
+As Izuku heads back to Japan, he and Rody bid a tearful goodbye to each other.
+Class 1-A reunites back at U.A., while Rody gets a job at the local bar, and also pursues his dream of becoming a pilot.